Best Treatment for Bell’s Palsy

 Dr. Azizzadeh offers full details about any at-home Bell’s palsy treatments.
 He also responds to a patient’s Bell’s palsy treatment program questions and concerns and works with this individual to ensure that he or she can achieve the best-possible results.

 Schedule your Bell’s Palsy Consultation Today!

+So, what is the best treatment for Bell’s palsy and the best treatment for facial paralysis?
 If you are interested in finding out more about the different treatment options available for Bell’s palsy, call The Facial Paralysis Institute to schedule an appointment with leading expert Dr. Azizzadeh.